hamlim/mhme-parcel/src/pages/blog/2016/October/wr5.md

 I was able to set up a React version of this site, on the same domain just at /React.
 I haven't done that much with React yet mostly just setting up my build system with Webpack and Babel.

-I also adjusted the font scaling of my website, I now use `font-size: calc(1vmin + 1rem);` as my default font-size for all pages.
+I also adjusted the font scaling of my website, I now use <code>font-size: calc(1vmin + 1rem);</code> as my default font-size for all pages.